killthebuddh4/gadfly/README.md

 __Gadfly__ is an AI agent framework.
 It's core is a natural language compiler, programming language, and orchestration engine.
 A Gadfly agent satisfies natural language requests by writing scripts and then executing them.

-> More specifically, Gadfly is only concerned with deciding which scripts to write, when to execute them, and how to glue them together.
-General-purpose source code generation and execution is, at the moment, out of scope.
-We think that Gadfly could be a natural complement to something like [Open Interpreter](https://www.openinterpreter.com/).

 A Gadfly agent's interface is natural language.
 When it receives a request it _parses_ the request into a program in the Gadfly language, a very simple and very high level functional programming language.
 It then _compiles_ the program into a collection of source files in a general purpose programming language.
 Finally, it orchestrates the execution of the collection of source files.

 ## (WIP) Litepaper